3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Methods

 \section{Methods}

-The approach starts with a CT reconstruction, phase-retrieved using \eqref{equation: beltran} between the high- and low-Z interfaces, to provide spatial separation of the materials.
-Next, we apply a threshold to initially mask out highly-attenuating sub-volumes of the sample without obscuring other materials along the beam trajectory, as occurs when masking in projection.
-3D phase retrieval \cite{thompson_fast_2019} is then applied to the masked sub-volume for the weakly-attenuating material(s), now effectively single material, filtering the phase contrast precisely without blurring absorption contrast from any high-Z sample components.
-These high-Z features can then be re-inserted back into the masked and retrieved volume, from an appropriately phase-retrieved dataset, to retain complete knowledge of the sample.
-This section provides a complete description of the computational process, demonstrated using the propagation-based phase-contrast CT dataset of a rabbit kitten head recorded at beamline 20B2 of the SPring-8 synchrotron, Japan.
-This sample was chosen because, although phase retrieval is required to readily visualise brain features \cite{beltran_interface-specific_2011}\cite{croton_situ_2018}, the surrounding strongly-attenuating skull can easily be over-blurred by strong phase retrieval filtering, obscuring the periphery of the brain.
-Henceforth, to keep the method description general, the low-effective-Z brain-tissue, composed of atomic elements H:C:N:O:Na:P:S:Cl:K in the approximate ratio 8510:968:126:3567:7:10:5:7:6 with a density of \unit{0.986}{g.cm^{-3}} \cite{chantler_x-ray_2005}\cite{berger_xcom_2010}, will be referred to as material A. Smilarly, the high-effective-Z bone surrounding the brain, H:C:N:O:Na:Mg:P:S:Ca in the ratio 3878:1483:345:3125:5:9:11:11:645 with density \unit{1.45}{g.cm^{-3}}, will be referred to as material B. When applying this method to other samples, the more attenuating material within the sample will be designated as material B.
+This section provides a complete description of the computational process, demonstrated using the propagation-based phase-contrast CT dataset of the head of a rabbit kitten recorded at beamline 20B2 of the SPring-8 synchrotron, Japan.
+Henceforth, to keep the method description general, the low-effective-Z brain-tissue, composed of atomic elements H:C:N:O:Na:P:S:Cl:K in the approximate ratio 8510:968:126:3567:7:10:5:7:6 with a density of \unit{0.986}{g.cm^{-3}} \cite{chantler_x-ray_2005, berger_xcom_2010}, will be referred to as material A. Similarly, the high-effective-Z bone surrounding the brain, H:C:N:O:Na:Mg:P:S:Ca in the ratio 3878:1483:345:3125:5:9:11:11:645 with density \unit{1.45}{g.cm^{-3}}, will be referred to as material B. When applying this method to other samples, the more attenuating material within the sample will be designated as material B.